tapis-project/documentation/source/technical/systems.rst

 *defaultAuthnMethod* - Default authentication method How access authentication is handled by default.
 Authentication method can also be specified as part of a request.
-  Supported methods: PASSWORD, PKI_KEYS, ACCESS_KEY, TOKEN.
+  Supported methods: PASSWORD, PKI_KEYS, ACCESS_KEY, TOKEN, TMS_KEYS.
 *bucketName* - Bucket name
   For an S3 system this is the name of the bucket.
 *rootDir* - Effective root directory